sridharb1/openssl-x86_x64/README.md

 work done by [Kelvin Lee](https://github.com/kiyolee) found at [openssl1_1](https://github.com/kiyolee/openssl1_1-win-build).

-I used Visual Studio 2019 Community Edition.
+I used Visual Studio 2022 Community Edition.

 # Installation #

-  * git clone [OpenSSL, tested w/ v1.1.1m-DEV](https://github.com/openssl/openssl) into a local folder.
+  * git clone [OpenSSL, tested w/ v1.1.1t-DEV](https://github.com/openssl/openssl) into a local folder.
 I switched the branch to the latest in the v1.1.1 branch.
   * git clone [openssl-x86_x64](https://github.com/sridharb1/openssl-x86_x64) into another folder.
-  * Copy the contents of the build folder of openssl-x86_x64 into the openssl tree.
+  * Copy the build folder of openssl-x86_x64 into the openssl tree.
+Thus, there should be a new folder called build in the openssl source tree that you downloaded in the first step.
   * This depends on the statically compiled [zlib, tested w/ v1.2.11](https://github.com/madler/zlib).
   * Use my [zlib-x86_x64](https://github.com/sridharb1/zlib-x86_x64)
     to compile on Windows.
 See instructions in that repository.